 Highly accessible, she considers practicing law to be a privilege not to be taken lightly, and it shows in the way she does business.
 Eileen’s clients are persuaded that she understands the stress of the pending matter for them, and they rest assured she will do everything she can to resolve the issue.

 In 2018, Crain’s Chicago Business recognized her as one of the city’s “Notable Women Lawyers,” a distinction recognizing accomplished women attorneys who work tirelessly to effect positive change, serve as inspirations and mentors to other women attorneys and commit their time and talents to charitable organizations and philanthropic endeavors.
+She was also named a Leading Lawyer from 2018 to 2019, an honor awarded to less than five percent of all lawyers in Illinois.

 Eileen is a passionate fundraiser for Misericordia, a not for profit dedicated to providing services and support to children and adults with physical and developmental challenges.
 A dedicated member of Misericordia’s Women’s Board, Eileen has twice co-chaired and in 2016 chaired the Heart of Mercy Ball.
 The 2016 Heart of Mercy campaign netted over $1 million for the benefit of the residents who call Misericordia home, which is the largest amount raised in Women’s Board history.